-Large is defined as exceeding at least two of the following three metrics on two consecutive annual balance sheet dates - total assets of €20 million, net turnover (revenue) of €40 million and an average of 250 employees.
-A proposal has been made to increase the balance sheet and net turnover thresholds by 25% to account for the effect of inflation.
+\Large is defined as exceeding at least two of the following three metrics on two consecutive annual balance sheet dates - total assets of €25 million, net turnover (revenue) of €50 million and an average of 250 employees.
+These balance sheet and net turnover thresholds include a 25% increase to account for the effect of inflation.
+EU Member States are to apply the new thresholds at the latest from FY24 and have the option to allow undertakings to apply the provisions from FY23.

-Accounting standards, IFRIC interpretations and other guidance applicable to 31 December 2023 year ends
+Accounting standards, IFRIC interpretations and other guidance applicable to 31 March 2024 year ends